International Gathering for Rights of Nature in Patate, Ecuador – September 2010

 Declaration, Fundamental Principles, Statutes

-During the initial formation meeting, the Global Alliance for the Rights of Nature approved statutes, a declaration, fundamental principles, founding organizations, a founding council and an executive committee.
+During the initial formation meeting, the Global Alliance for the Rights of Nature approved statutes, a declaration, fundamental principles, founding organizations, and an executive committee.
 The Alliance is also establishing other key components that will enable it members to act and think locally and globally.
-An Advisory Council, additional members for the General Assembly and the development of four working groups: a Legislative Assistance Working Group; an International Advocacy Working Group; a Communications and Learning Working Group and an Ancestral Knowledge Working Group are foundational components being defined.
+An Advisory Council, additional members for the General Assembly and the development of four working groups: the Legislative Assistance Working Group; International Advocacy Working Group; Communications Working Group and Ancestral Knowledge Working Group are foundational operating components.

 Public Launch in Quito

 The Alliance was then launched in a public forum in Quito.
 A daylong workshop preceded the Launch.
 The workshop included all the Gathering participants as well as Ecuadorian non-governmental and governmental organizations who are devoted to work on the effective implementation on Rights of Nature in Ecuador after its Constitutional recognition.

 The Global Alliance’s Objectives

 The Global Alliance’s objective is to encourage the recognition and effective implementation of Rights of Nature through the creation of a world network of individuals and organizations that, through active cooperation, collective action and legal tools, based on Rights of Nature as an idea whose time has come, can change the direction humanity is taking our planet.